yakMM/POG-bot/README.md

 token = RetrievedDiscordApiBotToken
 ```

-##### Create channels and roles
+#### Create channels and roles
 To retrieve discord channel, message and role-ids you have to enable Discord Developer Mode which can be toggled at appearance.
 `Copy ID` will then appear at the right click menu for channels, messages and roles.
 At that point you can populate the `[channels]` section of the configuration.

-#### Preparing MongoDB Component
+### Preparing MongoDB Component
 Pymongo is used for interaction with the mongodb.
-As of now, the database should contain two collections: one for the bases and one for the user data.
+As of now, the database should contain four collections:
+- One for the user data.
+- One for the bases.
+- One for the weapons.
+- One for the matches.
 Check `script.py` to populate the databases.
 The mapping of these can be configured at the `[Collections]` part of the config.

 There are two common ways to get MongoDB running: [Atlas](#Atlas) and [Manual Deployment](#manual-deployment).

-##### Atlas
+#### Atlas
 Atlas can be run using a free instance at [MongoDB Cloud Atlas](https://www.mongodb.com/cloud/atlas)
 When using MongoDB Atlas the following URI format is expected:
 ```buildoutcfg